Altuskhins/viewermetrics/README.md

 ## 🚀 Installation

+### Chrome

-1. Download the [latest release](https://github.com/viewermetrics/viewermetrics/releases/tag/v0.9.951) or clone this repository
+1. Download the [latest release](https://github.com/viewermetrics/viewermetrics/releases/tag/v0.9.951) or clone this repository.
-2. Open Chrome and navigate to `chrome://extensions/`
+2. Open Chrome and navigate to `chrome://extensions/`.
-3. Enable "Developer mode" (toggle in top right)
+3. Enable "Developer mode" (toggle in top right).
-4. Click "Load unpacked" and select the project folder
+4. Click "Load unpacked" and select the project folder.
-5. The extension will appear in your toolbar
+5. The extension will appear in your toolbar.

+### Firefox (temporary load)

+1. Download the [latest release](https://github.com/viewermetrics/viewermetrics/releases/tag/v0.9.951) or clone this repository.
+2. Open Firefox and go to `about:debugging#/runtime/this-firefox`.
+3. Click "Load Temporary Add-on".
+4. In the file picker, select the `manifest.json` file in the project folder to load the extension.
+5. The extension will stay active for the current session; repeat these steps to reload it after restarting Firefox.

 ## ✨ Features